sandeep-sandhu/NewsLookout/README.md

 ## Customizing and Writing your own Plugins

-You can extend the web scraper's functionality to add any additional website that you need scraped by using the template file 'template_for_plugin.py' and customising it.
+You can extend the web scraper's functionality to add any additional website that you need scraped by using the template file `template_for_plugin.py` from the plugins_contrib folder and customising it.
 Name your custom plugin file with the same name as the name of the class object.
 Place it in the 'plugins_contrib' folder and add the plugin's name in the configuration file.
 It will be picked up automatically and run when the  application is next run.

 Take a look at one of the already implemented plugins code for examples of how a plugin can be written.